Create a custom behavior

 insert.text

 event.
-You can use any native or synthetic event here. - The guard checks if the text that triggered this event is equal to a lowercase
+You can use any native, abstract, synthetic or custom event here. - The guard checks if the text that triggered this event is equal to a lowercase

 a